Shared inboxes merge duplicates by default

 Send & Archive from one shared inbox to another

 If you compose a message using a shared inbox to another shared inbox, then press Send & Archive, this will result in only one outbound copy of the email that will be in an archived status in both inboxes.
 Front will not create another inbound copy in the destination inbox since the inboxes are shared and emails are de-duplicated by default.
-In fact, Front replaces this type of internal communication with the Discussions feature, in which you can send a Discussion to a team inbox instead of sending an email.
+In fact, Front replaces this type of internal communication with the Discussions feature, in which you can send a Discussion to a shared inbox instead of sending an email.

 Keep actions separate between shared inboxes